-For example, in Florida, consumers can choose a policy with only $10,000 property damage liability, he explained.
+In Florida, consumers can choose a policy with only $10,000 property damage liability, he explained.
 Those who opt for such minimal coverage may end up paying a significant amount of money out of pocket in the event of an accident.

 Jo Ann Fisher of Premier Insurance Groups says state minimums for bodily injury and property damage are outdated and are no longer enough to protect anyone.

-“They were put into place when incomes and prices were so much lower than they are today,” she explained.
+“They were put into place when incomes and prices were so much lower than they are today,” she said.
 “People need to make sure they have enough liability coverage to protect their assets, including their income.”